Skip to main content

 Wildlife Ecosystems

 Sierra de la Güira supports outstanding avifauna diversity, including a concentration of Cuban endemics.
-The Cuban trogon (Priotelus temnurus), Cuba's national bird, is resident alongside the Cuban tody (Todus multicolor), Cuban grassquit (Tiaris canorus), and bee hummingbird (Mellisuga helenae) — the world's smallest bird, which reaches its highest densities in the pine and cloud forest of Pinar del Río.
-Cuban hutia (Capromys pilorides) and Cuban boa (Chilabothrus angulifer) are encountered in the reserve.
-The mariposa butterfly (Danaus cleophile), peculiar to western Cuba and adjacent areas, is seasonally abundant.
-Freshwater shrimp and native fish inhabit the reserve's stream system.
+[1] The Cuban trogon (Priotelus temnurus), Cuba's national bird, is resident alongside the Cuban tody (Todus multicolor), the pine warbler (Setophaga pinus), and the cartacuba (Todirhamphus bicolor).
+[2] The bee hummingbird (Mellisuga helenae), the world's smallest bird, is endemic to Cuba and has important populations in western Cuba's mogote and pine forest systems, including Pinar del Río.
+[3] Cuban hutia (Capromys pilorides) and Cuban boa (Chilabothrus angulifer) are encountered in the reserve.
+Freshwater shrimp and native fish inhabit the reserve's stream system, including the Río Caiguanabo that flows through the Cueva de los Portales.

 Flora Ecosystems